Crappie Spawning Areas: 3 Stunning Best Spots

 - Throughout the transition from pre-spawn to active spawning

 A slow-dragging jig can be excellent here because fish are often moving, staging, or checking nearby nesting areas.
-Trolling near the bottom can help locate active groups if the lake is large or if the fish are spread across a longer route.
+Trolling near the bottom can help locate active groups if the lake is large or if the fish are spread out along a longer route.

 Focus on edges and changes: